 - Use the Edit/Properties menu to change the attributes of one or more selected objects.
-To edit multiple objects, all selected objects must be of the same type (subnet, device, etc.). - Set the object name in the Label edit box. - Set the object type in the Type pull-down.
-The object type can only be changed for network type objects (Ring, Bus, Network). - For Device objects, set the object IP Address in the Address edit box.
+To edit multiple objects, all selected objects must be of the same type (subnet, device, etc.). - Set the object name in the Name edit box. - For Device objects, set the object IP Address in the Address edit box.
 This can be in dot format or a DNS name.
-You can also append a UDP port number to a dot-notation IP address (i.e., 198.22.11.22.168) - For Goto objects, set the name of the subnet that the Goto jumps to in the Address edit box. - Set an alias name for a group of similar device objects in the Group edit box. - For icon type objects (Subnet, Device, Goto), set the icon in the Icon edit box.
+You can also append a UDP port number to a dot-notation IP address (i.e., 198.22.11.22.168) - For Goto objects, set the name of the subnet that the Goto jumps to in the Address edit box. - Set alias names for groups of similar device objects in the Node Groups edit boxes. - For icon type objects (Subnet, Device, Goto), set the icon in the Icon edit box.
 This is normally set to auto.ico so that an icon is selected automatically based on the device SNMP Object Identifier. - Select the Access tab to set access parameters for a Device, Link, or Network object.
 For a description of access parameters, please see the table on the next page. - To change an access parameter, first select the parameter name in the Attrib table.
-The selected parameter name is displayed in the Name box and the current value in the Value pull-down control. - In the Value pull-down, select one of the pull-down values or type in a new value.
+The selected parameter name is displayed in the Name box and the current value in the Value pull-down control. - In the Value pull-down, select one of the pulldown values or type in a new value.
 Note that the Value pull-down does not necessarily show all possible values for the attribute. - When editing multiple objects, any access parameter that has a different value for different objects is shown as #####.
 Changing these attributes will set the new value for all selected objects.